rizac/eGSIM/README.md

 pip freeze > requirements.txt
 ```

-And finally install the newset version of the test packages:
+And finally install the newest version of the test packages:

 ```bash
 pip install pylint pytest-django pytest-cov